TruebitProtocol/truebit-eth/README.md

 # Solve and verify tasks

 We are now ready to run Truebit Solver and Verifier nodes.
-Use an ["open terminal window"](###Open-terminal-window) incantation to connect to your Docker container in a terminal window separate from Geth.
+If you haven't already, ["start container"](###Open-terminal-window) and ["connect to the network"](###Connect-to-the-network).
+Now use the ["open terminal window"](###Open-terminal-window) incantation to connect to your Docker container in a terminal window separate from Geth.
 Then start Truebit OS!
 ```bash
 cd truebit-eth
 ./truebit-os